djamshed/venn-generator/README.md

 ## How it works?

 Request for a venn service hits AWS Gateway API, which triggers AWS Lambda function, which in turn, generates SVG string.
-[Rough.js](https://roughjs.com/) is used to generate handdrawn-like diagram.
-[Indie-Flower] (https://fonts.google.com/specimen/Indie+Flower) font was used to give a hand-written style.
+[Rough.js](https://roughjs.com/) is used to generate hand-drawn diagram.
+[Indie-Flower](https://fonts.google.com/specimen/Indie+Flower) font was used to give a hand-written style.
 This font was embedded as base64 string in order to enable Venn diagram to be embedded as an image source.